inf380p/inf380p.github.io/_posts/exercises/2022-09-22-functional-turtle.md

     tina.pendown()
 ```

-**Don't make an entirely new trinket or dramatically expand on what your trinket does.** We'll do more of that later.
+**Don't make an entirely new trinket from scratch.
+If there comes a point when you want to dramatically expand on what your trinket does, Make a Copy of your trinket so that you have your refactored turtle and anything you did to it afterwards..** We'll do more of that later.
 Refactoring, technically, ends up with a program that does the exact same thing, just written more efficiently.
 In many cases, people also improve as they refactor, but keep that to a minimum this time.
+Or, if you get excited about your newfound powers, make sure to save a copy after the refactor.

 # Trinket Duplication